Atlantic Health Strategies

 Atar Capital's Clarvida Sale: What a Medicaid-Reliant BH Exit Signals to Operators — What Buyers Will Actually Tear Apart in Diligence

-Five things drive (or kill) Medicaid BH valuations right now, and they are not the same five that mattered in 2021.
+Five things drive (or kill) Medicaid behavioral health valuations right now.
+They are not the same five that mattered in 2021.

 1. The multi-state licensure stack.
-A 17-state footprint sounds impressive until a buyer’s regulatory counsel maps every facility license, every clinic certification, every CCBHC designation, every telehealth registration, and every controlled-substance registration against renewal dates and any open corrective action plans.
-I have seen deals retraded by $4 to $7 million because three state licenses in a 12-state platform were sitting on conditional status from the last survey window and nobody flagged it in the CIM.
-Buyers will pull every recent finding from state agencies like the Texas HHSC, Ohio MHAS, North Carolina DHHS, and California DHCS.
+A 17-state footprint sounds impressive until a buyer’s regulatory counsel maps every facility license, every clinic certification, every CCBHC designation, every telehealth registration, and every controlled-substance registration against renewal dates and open corrective action plans.
+Our team has watched deals retraded by $4 to $7 million because three state licenses in a 12-state platform were sitting on conditional status from the last survey window and nobody flagged it in the CIM.
+Buyers will pull every recent finding from state agencies like Texas HHSC, Ohio MHAS, and North Carolina DHHS.
 If your compliance file is not organized by state and by surveyor focus, you are not ready.

 2. Medicaid contract durability.
 Direct state contracts, MCO contracts, and CCBHC cost-based reimbursement each have very different durability profiles.
-Buyers will model contract expiration cliffs, rate methodology changes, and the risk of state procurement re-bids.
-In states like California and New York where rate methodologies are mid-transition, that risk is real money.
+Buyers model contract expiration cliffs, rate methodology changes, and the risk of state procurement re-bids.

 4. Parity exposure.
-The 2024 MHPAEA final rule, and DOL’s enforcement posture coming out of it, means buyers are now asking sellers to demonstrate that their utilization management and network participation positions do not create downstream litigation or recoupment risk.
+The 2024 MHPAEA final rule complicated NQTL analysis obligations.
+On May 15, 2025, the Departments of Labor, HHS, and Treasury issued a statement announcing they will not enforce the portions of the 2024 Final Rule that are new relative to the 2013 rule.
+As the Departments put it: “MHPAEA’s statutory obligations, as amended by the CAA, 2021, continue to have effect.”
+Buyers ask sellers to demonstrate that utilization management and network participation positions do not create downstream litigation or recoupment risk.
 Sellers rarely have this analysis ready.

 5. Compliance program maturity.
-42 CFR Part 2, HIPAA, state-specific BH confidentiality overlays, OIG work-plan items, and any active SIU audit activity.
-Buyers want to see the mock survey history, the internal audit cadence, and the remediation evidence.
+42 CFR Part 2, HIPAA, state-specific behavioral health confidentiality overlays, OIG work-plan items, and any active SIU audit activity.
+Buyers want the mock survey history, the internal audit cadence, and the remediation evidence.
 Not a policy binder.

-Exit readiness for a Medicaid BH platform is an 18 to 24 month exercise, not a 90-day data room sprint.
-The sellers who clear diligence cleanly have done four things well before they hire a banker.
+Sellers who clear diligence cleanly treat exit readiness as an 18 to 24 month exercise, not a 90-day data room sprint.
+Sellers who close well have done four things before they hire a banker.

-Sellers who skip any of these end up renegotiating purchase price or accepting indemnity escrows north of 15% of consideration.
+Sellers who skip any of these renegotiate purchase price or accept indemnity escrows north of 15% of consideration.
 That is not a theoretical number.
-That is what we have seen in two BH transactions that closed in the last 14 months.
+That is what our team has seen in two behavioral health transactions that closed in the last 14 months.

 Atar Capital's Clarvida Sale: What a Medicaid-Reliant BH Exit Signals to Operators — The Buyer Universe Has Changed

 Atlantic Health Strategies works the sell-side and buy-side of behavioral health transactions as an operating advisor, not a banker.
-We build the licensure stack documentation, run the multi-state regulatory diligence, refresh the parity analysis, stand up the compliance program evidence, and sit next to founders and PE partners through the QofE and management presentations.
+Our team builds the licensure stack documentation, runs the multi-state regulatory diligence, refreshes the NQTL comparative analysis, stands up the compliance program evidence, and sits next to founders and PE partners through the QofE and management presentations.
 When a buyer’s counsel asks about a 2022 finding in your Ohio outpatient clinic, we have the file open before the question finishes.

 If you are 12 to 24 months from a process, the work starts now.
 If you are closer than that, we can still help, but every month of delay costs you negotiating room on price, escrow size, and indemnity caps.

-If you want to talk about any of this in person, AHS is sponsoring the South Florida Behavioral Health Coffee Morning on Wednesday May 20th at 10am at Harvest Patio in Boca Raton.
+If you want to talk about any of this in person, AHS is sponsoring the South Florida Behavioral Health Coffee Morning at Harvest Patio in Boca Raton.
 Come find me.
 Bring your hard questions about exit readiness, Medicaid contract risk, or whatever the buyer’s diligence list is keeping you up about.
 Coffee is on us.

 Request a Free Consultation